-Fish – for protein variety
+- Fish – for protein variety

 For example, this study from the University of Illinois tested the benefits of raw food vs. kibble on 8 beagles.

 How Much Raw Food is Okay?

 According to the previously mentioned study and its findings, raw food, in general, is considered safe for dogs and they’re capable of digesting it.

 Most guidelines agree to a certain extent that the perfect amount of raw food depends mainly on the dog’s age.
 This is because little puppies would require to eat relatively more than what an adult dog might eat to build their body.

 As a rule of thumb, you should feed your adult dog anywhere between 2% to 3% of its ideal body weight according to its age and breed standards.

 The raw food meal should be split into two meals a day.
 However, some people might go for one large meal or even skip a day entirely every now and then.

 It also depends on the activity level of your dog.

 A super active or hyperactive dog will usually need more food than a lazy one.
 Also, if you want your dog to lose weight, you’ll give them less food.